 Looking to get started betting on hockey with the 2021 NHL season?
 Our NHL betting guide breaks down all you need to know to place hockey bets with a look at all the various betting markets, terms and strategies.
 We’ll also showcase daily NHL betting odds from the top legal US sportsbooks.

 The 2021 NHL regular season runs from Wednesday, Jan.
-13, through Saturday, May 8, and will have all 31 teams playing a 56-game, regionally-based schedule.
-The Colorado Avalanche enter the season as the betting favorites to win the Stanley Cup, with the 2019-20 champion Tampa Bay Lightning right behind.
+13, through mid-May and will have all 31 teams playing a 56-game, regionally-based schedule.
+The Colorado Avalanche entered the season as the betting favorites to win the Stanley Cup, with the 2019-20 champion Tampa Bay Lightning right behind.

 NHL betting odds